How Does Inertia Affect An Unbalanced Force

 Conclusion

 Now that you have a solid understanding of how inertia affects an unbalanced force, consider exploring further by conducting your own experiments.
-Try pushing different objects with varying masses and observe how their inertia influences their acceleration.
+So try pushing different objects with varying masses and observe how their inertia influences their acceleration.
 Share your findings and insights with others, and let's continue to unravel the mysteries of physics together.